dharmab/skyeye/docs/PLAYER.md

 ### PICTURE

-Server operators may optionally configure the GCI controller to automatically broadcast a PICTURE at regualr intervals.
+Server operators may optionally configure the GCI controller to automatically broadcast a PICTURE at regular intervals.
 The content and format is the same as described in the PICTURE request above.

 Requesting a PICTURE will reset the interval on any automatic broadcast.